s-xiang/git-meta/README.md

 #### Enter syntetic-meta-refs

-In this section, we define the term *synthetic-meta-ref*, and explain how they are used to solve the problem of collaboration in mono-repos.
-We also present two variations on the strategy we have chosen.
+In this section, we define the term *synthetic-meta-ref* and describe how synthetic-meta-refs are used in our mono-repo ref strategy.
+Then, we explain how this strategy solves the collaboration problems discussed earlier.
+Finally, we present to variations on our strategy that we did not use, but that could prove useful and/or informative.

+##### Definition

-A synthetic-meta-ref is a ref in a sub-repo in a specific form, most notably including the ID of a git-commit in its name, such as:
+A synthetic-meta-ref is a ref in a sub-repo in a specific form, most notably including the ID of the Git commit to which it points in its name, such as:
 `refs/meta/929e8afc03fef8d64249ad189341a4e8889561d7`.
 The term is derived from the fact that such a ref is: